dotnet/corefx/Documentation/building/cross-platform-testing.md

    From the root of your CoreCLR enlistment on Linux, run `./build.sh Release` in order to build.
-2. A coresponding version of mscorlib.dll.
+2. A corresponding version of mscorlib.dll.
 Depending on your platform, this may be produced when you run  `build.sh`.
 Otherwise, this can be produced by running `build.cmd linuxmscorlib Release` from a CoreCLR enlistment on Windows.
 Remember that the runtime and mscorlib are tightly coupled with